-He suggests that people plan to maintain contact with others via mobile devices, Skype, FaceTime, or any other digital platforms.
+He suggests that people plan to maintain contact with others via phone calls, social media, video chats or any other digital platforms.

 “Discuss the plan for staying in touch,” he said.

 For example, workplaces might offer working from home, holding virtual meetings and instant messaging.
-Colleges and universities have adopted distance learning while their campuses are closed.
+Schools have adopted virtual learning while their campuses are closed.
 Places of worship and community organizations may broadcast video or audio of their services and events.

 Meanwhile, the CDC recommends keeping tabs on vulnerable people such as older adults.
 Find ways to help, such as checking on them to make sure they’re getting meals and other essentials.

 This story was originally published on March 14, 2020.
 It was last updated Sept.
 17, 2020, with face mask recommendations and more definitions of isolation and quarantine.

 - COVID-19 FAQs: Do hospitals & nursing homes have enough PPE?

 - COVID-19 FAQs: Is it safe to fly?
 Work?
 Go to the beach?

 - COVID-19 FAQs: What we know (and still don’t) about the virus